timklapdor/csulx/_applications/ETL523/tp-example.md

 **Part 4: Foster a multimodal approach with external tools**

 The multi-modal approach used in this subject is evident by the use of external online tools and spaces, most of which are optional but well-used by students.
 A simple Padlet for introductions as it allows for embedded multimedia and hyperlinks; a Twitter hashtag (#ETL523) for community interaction within and beyond the subject - students even organised their own Twitter chat session; a Diigo group to bookmark to collect resources and a wiki is used to scaffold group collaboration and co-creation.

+The set of images below share the multimodal teacher presence objectives and also reveal student communicaiton and interactivity within the subject using a variety of tools.

 {% include swiper.html url1="ETL523-case-study-tp-example-1.jpg" url2="ETL523-case-study-tp-example-2.jpg" url3="ETL523-case-study-tp-example-3.jpg" url4="ETL523-case-study-tp-example-4.png" url5="ETL523-case-study-tp-example-5.jpg" url6="ETL523-case-study-tp-example-6.jpg" url7="ETL523-case-study-tp-example-7.jpg" url8="ETL523-case-study-tp-example-8.png" url9="ETL523-case-study-tp-example-9.jpg"%}